AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 2.2-Chemical Aspects of Groundwater.md

 Not only drinking water companies are worried about pollution of groundwater with nutrients, nature conservationists have been aware of this problem since the sixties.
 Nutrients that are applied to agricultural plots can flow to nearby nature reserves through the groundwater.
 High nutrient concentrations lead highly productive plant species to dominate vegetation.
 They out-compete species that grow slowly, which are often rare and characteristic species from which nature reserves derive their value.

 Furthermore, there is attention for the questionable role of sulphate in the decline of nature reserves.
 This sulphate can come directly from fertiliser applications, but also from the decomposition of pyrite under the influence of nitrate (equation 3.41).
 The reduction of sulphate in wet natural areas, in which oxygen-poor conditions dominate the soil, does not lead to a decrease of its influence such as with nitrate, but on the contrary produces a problem.
-This is because sulphide (with the characteristic rotten egg odour) is formed, which is already toxic for plant roots at low concentrations: $$\ce{SO4^{2-} + 2CH2O <=>> HS^- + HCO3- + CO2 + H2O} \tag{3.43} $$
+This is because sulphide (with the characteristic rotten egg odour) is formed, which is already toxic for plant roots at low concentrations:

+$$
+\ce{SO4^{2-} + 2CH2O <=>> HS^- + HCO3- + CO2 + H2O} \tag{3.43}
+$$

 A second characteristic of sulphate is that it can be bound strongly to iron, in which case iron sulphides such as $\ce{FeS}$ and $\ce{FeS2}$ (pyrite) are formed.
 However, iron is the most important factor for the binding of phosphate in most of the wetland soils.
 Sulphide seriously disrupts the binding of phosphate in all kinds of iron-phosphate complexes and largely consumes newly freed iron.
 The consequence is "internal" Eutrophication with phosphate: the already present phosphate is freed increasingly fast and "new" phosphate is to a lesser degree bound to iron.

 >[!Important]
 >In conclusion: the supply of sulphate-rich water nearly always leads to eutrophication, even when phosphate is completely absent

 ---
-### 2.2.6 A Buffer Zone Against Nitrate (==Ski)
+### 2.2.6 A Buffer Zone Against Nitrate (==Skipped==)
+General message: An assessment of the water quality of an area cannot be considered separately from a profound understanding of water quantity

+---
+### 2.2.7 Salinisation
+A close interaction between hydrology, chemistry and agronomy is also found in the irrigation of arid and semi-arid areas.

+Obviously irrigation is meant to improve crop growth.
+However, when too little irrigation water is applied, there is the danger that salt accumulates in the soil and arable land is lost.

+>[!Info]
+>An extreme example where this has occurred naturally is Death Valley in the United States

+In areas with irrigation percolation from irrigation channels and watering of fields frequently cause a rise in the water table.
+Percolation however is necessary because of the need to leach out salts in the rootzone.

+In case the natural drainage of an area is insufficient to keep the groundwater level low enough for percolation to occur and salt to leach away, the construction of a drainage network is required.
+Hence, irrigation is not possible without natural or artificial drainage.

+While drainage in wet areas, like the Netherlands, is meant to improve the oxygen supply, soil temperature and workability of the land, the main purpose of drainage and irrigated land in dry regions is combating salinisation.

+>[!Note]
+>In the western part of the Netherlands another kind of threat due to salinisation exists, namely via the supply of brackish groundwater to a deeply reclaimed lake or other polders.
+Salt water can flow beneath the dunes and thus cause salinisation.
+However, below the dunes a deep freshwater bubble occurs which floats on top of the brackish and salty groundwater.
+As long as this bubble is deep enough it functions like a wall against salt water encroachment.